-Owing the IRS a big tax bill come April 15 doesn't affect your credit.
+Owing the IRS a big tax bill come April 15 doesn’t automatically affect your credit.
 But how you choose to pay your taxes does, and unpaid taxes may impact your credit as well.

 Here are some ways that you can pay your tax bill and how they impact your credit.

 If you apply for a personal loan to cover a larger-than-anticipated tax bill, the loan amount and your monthly payment record will be noted in your credit reports.
 And the loan application itself will count as an inquiry into your credit and this will lower your credit score a little bit, though the drop is temporary.

 If you need to apply for a personal loan to cover a tax bill, begin by getting a free look at your credit strengths and weaknesses using Credit.com’s free Credit Report Card.
 Minimize loan applications by finding out a lender’s minimum credit score requirements in advance.
 Choose a lender with credit requirements that match your credit score.